collective/collective.recipe.supervisorprograms/README.rst

     programs = ${supervisor-programs:programs}

 Also, we're using the inheritance feature of buildout (``<= program-base``) to show how to define default parameters for all programs.
-It's use is optional.
+Its use is optional.

 Running the buildout gives us::